Riemannian optimisation methods for ground states of multicomponent Bose-Einstein condensates

 with the bilinear form $a_\varphibf\colon \Hsp\times \Hsp\to\R$,

-The following lemma establishes some useful properties of $a_{\varphibf}$. \begin{proposition} Consider~$\varphibf\in \Hsp$ and let Assumption~{\bf A1} be fulfilled.
+The following proposition establishes some useful properties of $a_{\varphibf}$. \begin{proposition}[Properties of $a_\varphibf$] Let Assumption~{\bf A1} be fulfilled and let $\varphibf\in \Hsp$.
 Then the bilinear form~$a_\varphibf$ defined in \eqref{eq:aphi} is symmetric, bounded, and satisfies a~G{\aa}rding inequality. \end{proposition} \begin{proof} The proofs of symmetry and boundedness are straightforward.
-In order to prove the G{\aa}rding inequality for $d=3$, we first observe that the interpolation inequality \cite[App.~B2]{Eva10} and the Sobolev embedding inequality \eqref{eq:Sobolev6} imply that
+In order to derive the G{\aa}rding inequality, we first observe that the interpolation inequality \cite[App.~B.2.h]{Eva10} and the Sobolev embedding inequality \eqref{eq:qSobolev} with $q=6$ imply that